g0hww/onsense/README.md

 More words will follow imminently, and probably more code.
 I'm trying to get my head around QT in order to give this a GUI and more features.
 A database is likely to put in an appearance in the near future too.

 Oh yeah.
 I almost forgot.
 There's a hardcoded blacklist in "onsense.py".
 You either want to delete it or modify, or both.

+Bugs
+====

-Oh, and it occasionally stops talking to my radio via hamlib.
+It occasionally stops talking to my radio via hamlib, I need to do more work on that.
 I keep grig running at the same time so I don't have to stare at the receiver to figure out what is going on.
 For this reason, I use rigctld to control the conventional receiver.